coolguyandstuffyeah/Stupid-Scripts/README.md

 - PvZ
 - Zombies
 - Pokemon
-- Choke
+- Knockout
 - Bees
 - Lemonade Stand
 - That infection puddle furry thing
 > [!TIP]
-> I am currently working on the chocking one.
+> I am currently working on "Knockout".
+Its probably gonna be done in a week.
 # Credits

 ***If your gonna use these give me credit for it (Eg: Script by Hihipie2ndBan)***